1999 FLEER SKYBOX BASEBALL CARDS

 Rookies and prospects were highly sought after in the booming late 90s market, and the 1999 Fleer Skybox set included rookie cards for future superstars like Jason Giambi, Nomar Garciaparra, Todd Helton, and Alfonso Soriano.
 But arguably the biggest rookie card was that of a then little known shortstop just being called up to the Tampa Bay Devil Rays – a young phenom named Garret Anderson.
 While Anderson would have a very solid career, his RC from this set is unlikely to gain much long term collector interest.
 More valuable are the stellar rookie cards of pitchers Pedro Martinez and Randy Johnson, both already established aces by 1999 but attracting new fans and collectors with their Fleer Skybox debuts.

-Read also: BEST BASEBALL CARDS IN 2023
+Read also: BUYERS OF BASEBALL CARDS NEAR ME STORE

 Veteran stars of the late 90s boom provided many of the most iconic cards in the 1999 Fleer Skybox set.
 Ken Griffey Jr continued to be one of the most popular players in the game, and his crisp action shot card featuring his effortless swing is a fan favorite to this day.
 Cards of Mark McGwire after his record setting 1998 home run chase also remained in high demand.
 Cubs slugger Sammy Sosa had back to back 60+ homer seasons in 1998-1999, making his cards some of the hottest hits from the set as well.
 Other superstars like Greg Maddux, Cal Ripken Jr, John Smoltz, and Tony Gwynn anchored the veteran presence in the release.